tuenti/pouch/cmd/pouch/README.md

 ```
 secrets:
+  name:
-- vault_url: <Vault HTTP API url>
+    vault_url: <Vault HTTP API url>
     http_method: <HTTP method to use to request secrets>
     files:
     - path: <path to file to create>
       template: <inline template for the file>
       templateFile: <path to file containing a template>
   <...>
 ```
-List of secrets to be retrieved from Vault using its [HTTP API](https://www.vaultproject.io/api/index.html).
+Map of secrets to be retrieved from Vault using its [HTTP API](https://www.vaultproject.io/api/index.html).
 Secrets are retrieved using the configured AppRole, so obviously this AppRole needs to have permissions to do these requests.
 Requests are done using HTTP, to the `vault_url` using the specified `http_method`.